Kho Jabing: Dismissal of clemency appeal and first execution order

 On 19 October 2015, on the advice of the Cabinet, President Tony Tan decided to not grant Kho Jabing clemency and turned down his petition, which therefore finalized the death sentence and effectively setting Kho to hang for Cao Ruyin's murder.
 Anand Nalachandran told reporters of The Straits Times on 30 October 2015 that his client had received news of the plea's rejection the week before during his visit in prison with both his co-counsel Josephus Tan and Keith Lim, stating that they are contacting the Malaysian High Commission in Singapore and there will be arrangements for Kho's mother and sister to travel from Sarawak to Singapore to visit him.
-The lawyer also requested the Singapore Prison Service to inform them about the execution date once a date is fixed to fulfill Kho's sentence, adding that he and his fellow colleagues will help Kho to fulfill his last wishes.
+The lawyer also requested the Singapore Prison Service to inform them about the execution date once a date is fixed to fulfill Kho's sentence, adding that he and his colleagues will help Kho to fulfill his last wishes.

 Soon after, an execution order was issued for Kho, scheduling him to be hanged at dawn on Friday, 6 November 2015.
 Kho's family were not informed of the pending execution long beforehand.

 Shortly after the dismissal of the clemency appeal, a motion was filed by human rights lawyer M Ravi to avert the execution.
 When it was heard, Ravi argued that he did so as a "concerned citizen" and "anti-death penalty activist", he had the legitimacy to argue for Kho.
 Later on however, when the Court of Appeal asked Ravi to reconsider proceeding with the case since Kho currently had legal counsel representing him, Ravi declined to.

 James Masing, a senior state minister from Sarawak, acknowledged the execution and said it would not be appropriate for the Malaysian government to interfere in Singapore's justice system, just as they themselves do not want other countries to interfere with their country's judicial system.
 He also urged Sarawakians working overseas to respect and abide by the law of the other countries where they currently work or live in.

 On 3 November 2015, Kho's sister Jumai told Malaysian newspaper Malay Mail in a phone interview that she and her family are appealing for help from the Malaysian and Singaporean governments to reduce her brother's sentence, citing that their family were in distress and suffered from nightmarish moods regarding the upcoming execution of her brother.
 She also added that during the time her brother was imprisoned in Singapore, her then 11-year-old son had been asking her when his uncle (referring to Kho Jabing) will be home, while her then two-year-old daughter has never met her uncle, highlighting the turmoil that her family was in over Kho's imminent fate.
 Masing's earlier comment for non-intervention caused disappointment to Kho's family, who had earlier sought help from the Malaysian government to help save Kho from the hangman's noose.